What is the difference between polypropylene and polyester straps?

 Polypropylene (PP) — brown label

 Polypropylene is light, cheap and chemically resistant.
-The problem is not that it is a bad material.
-The problem is that it often gets put on the wrong job.
+The problem is not that it is a bad material; instead, the problem is that it often gets put on the wrong job.
 A brown label on a strap means polypropylene.

 Strengths

 - Very light — density around 0.90 g/cm³.
-Polypropylene literally floats on water (more on that below — it is handy for a quick test).
+Polypropylene literally floats on water (handy for a quick test, below).

 - Resistant to both acids and alkalis — it beats polyester in aggressive chemical environments.